Carlos Loret de Mola

 Carlos Loret de Mola Álvarez (born October 17, 1976 in Mérida, Yucatán) is a Mexican journalist.
 He currently hosts the radio program Así las cosas con Carlos Loret de Mola on W Radio and is a contributor to El Universal.

-Most recently, in 2020, he founded the digital journalistic platform LatinUS, which conducts journalistic investigations of corruption and organized crime.
+In 2020, he founded the digital platform LatinUS, which conducts journalistic investigations of corruption and organized crime.

 Career

 Loret de Mola has a long career as a reporter, war correspondent and television host.
 For almost 20 years, he headed the morning news program on Televisa.
 He is well known for his international coverage as a war correspondent in Afghanistan, Haiti, Syria and Libya.
 He has also covered multiple political events and natural disasters such as the Indian Ocean tsunami, the Libyan Civil War, the Egyptian Revolution of 2011, the Israeli-Palestinian Conflict, the food crisis in the Horn of Africa in 2011, the Dadaab refugee camp in Kenya, the Tunisian Revolution and the death of Hugo Chavez.

 His journalistic work in Mexico has been quoted by international media such as The New York Times, The Washington Post, CNN and Al Jazeera.

 He was a co-director of the documentary film De panzazo, which he also wrote and narrated, which addresses poor education in Mexico.